Categories

 The below information relates to a Solid Fuel Stove.

-A symptom of Grate Bars being over stressed by burning Petroleum Coke is that they will bend 'upwards'.
+A symptom of Grate Bars being over stressed by burning Petroleum Coke (or generally over heated) is that they will bend 'upwards'.
 If your bars have bent 'downwards' then this is just normal usage / wear.

 Return to >> Technical Help | Stove Care